HishamEldardiry/PowNet_Documentation/docs/source/index.rst

 Welcome to PowNet's documentation!
 ===================================

-**Pownet** is a PowNet is a least-cost optimization model for simulating the Unit Commitment and Economic Dispatch (UC/ED) of large-scale (regional to country) power systems.
+**Pownet** is a least-cost optimization model for simulating the Unit Commitment and Economic Dispatch (UC/ED) of large-scale (regional to country) power systems.

 Content